Frontify/fondue/packages/components/MIGRATING.md

     -   `roundedCorners` is now called `rounded` and is a boolean.

     -   The `width`, `maxHeight` and `autoHeight` props were removed.
 The Dialog container adjusts to the content inside.
-You can use a custom component inside if neccessary. you can use `minWidth`, `maxWidth` and `minHeight` to override the default values.
+You can use a custom component inside if necessary. you can use `minWidth`, `maxWidth` and `minHeight` to override the default values.

     -   The `strategy` and `role` props were removed to simplify the API.